-The Alaska pollock or walleye pollock is a marine fish species of the cod genus Gadus and family Gadidae.
-It is a semi-pelagic schooling fish widely distributed in the North Pacific, with largest concentrations found in the eastern Bering Sea.
+The Alaska pollock, or walleye pollock, is a marine fish species of the cod genus Gadus and family Gadidae.
+It is a semi-pelagic schooling fish widely distributed in the North Pacific, with the largest concentrations found in the eastern Bering Sea.
 Wikipedia

-Alaska Pollock is known as the fish that doesn't get any respect. ...
-As far as the nutritional value of pollock, like salmon, tuna and cod, it is a good source of lean protein and low in saturated fat.
+Alaska Pollock is known as the fish that doesn't get much respect.
+However, its nutritional value is comparable to that of salmon, tuna, and cod.
+It is a good source of lean protein and low in saturated fat.
 All of these fish are also a good source of vitamin B12, phosphorous, and selenium.

-Wild Alaska Pollock is one of the most consumed fish in the U.S. Mild in flavor, and firm but tender texture of this snowy whitefish has won many fans.
-It's naturally fresh-tasting, direct from the pristine icy waters of Alaska — only fish caught there can be labeled as Wild Alaska Pollock.
+Wild Alaska Pollock is one of the most-consumed fish in the U.S. The mild flavor and firm, yet tender texture of this snowy whitefish have won many fans.
+It's naturally fresh-tasting, sourced directly from the pristine icy waters of Alaska — only fish caught there can be labeled as Wild Alaska Pollock.